Skip to main content

 • Students who did not pass a Checkpoint A Examination in Grade 8 must pass a high school world language course to fulfill the NYS graduation requirement.

-• Students earning and Advanced Regents Diploma must complete 2 years of Checkpoint B World Language study and successfully complete the Checkpoint B Exam at the end of Level 3.
+• Students earning an Advanced Regents Diploma must complete 2 years of Checkpoint B World Language study and successfully complete the Checkpoint B Exam at the end of Level 3.

 401 French 2